makinacorpus/django_pyoidc/docs/how-to.rst

         }

 Since we are familiar with OIDC tokens, we know that we want to check the ``groups`` claim, and look for a group named *admin*.
-If you are not familiar with the claims available in your tokens, print them !
+If you are not familiar with the claims available in your tokens, print them!

 .. code-block:: python